 During Childhood Cancer Awareness Month, we're featuring stories from the families we serve that have been affected by pediatric cancer.

-Meet Amara Shade, sister of a pediatric cancer survivor and CCC family member.
+September is also Thyroid Cancer Awareness Month.
+Meet Lindsay LaGrange, mom of a pediatric thyroid cancer survivor and CCC family member.